what3words/w3w-swift-components/Documentation/map.md

 ### hide()

-This will hide an annotation that was previousply placed on the map.
+This will hide an annotation that was previously placed on the map.
 It takes one parameter and like `show()`, it can be a what3words address as a `String`, or a `W3WSuggestion`, `W3WSquare`, or a `CLLocatioinCorrdinate2D`, or arrays of those types.

 **examples**